AylaNetworks/ayla-documentation/src/content/ayla-development-kit-2019-06/developer-guide/index.md

 b: block
 ---

-This guide helps you establish a Linux, Mac, or Windows build environment, download the Ayla Host Library, and iteratively modify, build, flash, and run the host application.
+This guide helps you establish a build environment, download the Ayla Host Library, and iteratively modify, build, flash, and run the host application.

 <img src="../dev-env.png" width="512">